 - Initial contact and fond requests.
-Whether it is a language issue or simply an archive that is not very responsive, we can assist with preparation or review of your introduction letter to the archive and follow up with them when necessary to see that your request has been received and is being processed.
+We can assist with preparation or review of your archival introduction letter and follow up with them when necessary to see that your request has been received and is being processed.

 For those researching in Russia, the most correct form of visa is the humanitarian/scientific-technical visa.
 This visa is issued on the basis of support from Russian educational and research institutions.